astropy/astropy/docs/units/logarithmic_units.rst

 Numpy functions
 ---------------

-For logarithmic quanties, most numpy functions and many array methods do not make sense, hence they are disabled.
+For logarithmic quantities, most numpy functions and many array methods do not make sense, hence they are disabled.
 But one can use those one would expect to work::